GoldieDudie/homescreen-hero/README.md

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.
+All contributions welcome!
+Before you get started, please read through [CONTRIBUTING.md](CONTRIBUTING.md) to get an understanding of development setup and project guidelines.

+**Note:** Please make sure to follow the outlined conventions for PR titles and descriptions.
+Thank you :)

 ## License